Senior Strategy and Policy Advisor - Artificial Intelligence and Robotics at United Nations,

 Artificial Intelligence and Robotics

-Since 2015, Initiated and heading the first United Nations Programme on Artificial Intelligence and Robotics.
-Currently heading the creation of the UN Centre on AI and Robotics with the objective to enhance understanding of the risk-benefit duality of AI through improved coordination, knowledge collection and dissemination, awareness-raising and global outreach activities.
+Heading the UNICRI Centre for Artificial Intelligence and Robotics with the objective to enhance understanding of the risk-benefit duality of AI through improved coordination, knowledge collection and dissemination, awareness-raising and global outreach activities.

 Prior to joining UNICRI served as a special projects officer at the Organisation for the Prohibition of Chemical Weapons (OPCW) undertaking extensive missions in politically sensitive areas around the globe.

 Recipient of recognition on the awarding of the Nobel Peace Prize to the OPCW in 2013.